• DSC 8668

 Upper Central Thailand

-Kamphaeng Phet province, 15th century
+Kamphaeng Phet style, 15th century

 Bronze with traces of gilding